NVIDIA-AI-IOT/jetbot/docs/software_setup/docker.md

 # Docker

+???+ caution
+    If you are using a 3rd party JetBot kit, depending on the kit, it may require a customized software setup specific to the kit.

+    Please check the manufacture's set up instruction.

 In addition to the pre-built SD card image, we also provide a docker container in case you want to install JetBot on an existing Jetson Nano SD card.